Case 3

 Outcome | Prison |

-A young migrantized man is held in pretrial detention for four months and is ultimately convicted, based on his confession, of stealing a pack of cigarettes and a lighter.
-The judge sentences him to time served, apparently avoiding paying him reparations for his lengthy pretrial detention.
+A young, migrantized man is held in pretrial detention for four months and is ultimately convicted, based on his confession, of stealing a pack of cigarettes and a lighter.
+The judge sentences him to time served, making him ineligible for reparations for his lengthy pretrial detention.

 The case starts with some background information about the person being accused.
 We learn that he is migrantized and has been in Germany for a few years.
 He has been in pretrial detention for four months and there is some question about whether he has a fixed residence.
 He provides the address of his child and child’s mother but his attorney says he does not have an address.